![]() |

 Although we had to tackle a few pecularities in this particular tune, the procedure is quite straighforward.

-see also: how to transpose music
+how to transpose music